micromata/generator-baumeister/README.md

 	- optimize images (lossless)
 	- start a local server
 	- delete unused CSS (optional)
-	- check for know vulnerabilities in dependencies
+	- check for known vulnerabilities in dependencies
 	- release new versions
 	- run unit tests and create coverage reports
 	- and more.